joschel7/eda-telemetry-lab/README.md

 ### Logging

+- **Alloy & Loki:**
+  Alloy processes Kafka data and sends it to Loki for storage.
+  Alloy has a web interface at http://alloy:12345.
 - **Promtail & Loki:**
   Collect and aggregate SR Linux syslogs (e.g., BGP events, interface state changes).
 Logs are accessible and filterable via Grafana.
 - **Prometheus UI:**